Resident Evil 4 on iPhone 15 Pro works quite well -- with a few caveats

 On a pure entertainment level, there are few games I’ve enjoyed as much this year as Resident Evil 4.

 It’s the rare remake that perfectly captures the tone and charm of the original while also significantly improving upon its writing and gameplay mechanics.
-There’s really nothing quite as satisfying as shooting an infected cultist in the kneecap and then running up to roundhouse kick him into his buddies (read my original glowing review here).
+There’s really nothing quite as satisfying as shooting an infected cultist in the kneecap and then running up to roundhouse kick him into his buddies.
+(Read my original glowing review here.)

 Therefore, I had some trepidation about how that fast-paced survival horror action experience would translate from my 4K TV-connected PS5 to a small iPhone screen.
 Thanks to Apple’s beefy new A17 Pro chips, you can actually play games like Resident Evil 4 (2023) natively on the iPhone 15 Pro and Pro Max.
 Considering such console-quality titles are typically only available on mobile through streaming, it’s quite impressive.